peregilk/north-t5/README.md

 |North-T5-xxl|11 billion| N/A | GCloud Bucket |

 ## Performance
 A thorough evaluation of the North-T5 models is planned.
 I strongly recommend any external researchers to make their own evaluation.
 The main advantage with the T5-models are their flexibility, and that they can be adapted to nearly any task.
-Traditionally, encoder-only models (like BERT) excels in classification tasks, while seq-2-seq models are easier to train for tasks like translation and Q&A. Despite this, here are the results from using North-T5 on the political classification task explained in REF.
+Traditionally, encoder-only models (like BERT) excels in classification tasks, while seq-2-seq models are easier to train for tasks like translation and Q&A. Despite this, here are the results from using North-T5 on the political classification task explained [here](https://arxiv.org/abs/2104.09617).

 |**Model:** | **F1** |
 |:-----------|:------------|